lynndylanhurley/j-toker/readme.md

 The above example assumes that you're using [express](http://expressjs.com/), [request](https://github.com/mikeal/request), and [http-proxy](https://github.com/nodejitsu/node-http-proxy), and that you have set the API_URL value using [node-config](https://github.com/lorenwest/node-config).

-### IE8+ must use hard redirects for provider authentication
+### IE8-11 must use hard redirects for provider authentication

 Most modern browsers can communicate across tabs and windows using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
-This doesn't work for certain flawed browsers.
+This doesn't work for certain browsers (IE8-11).
 In these cases the client must take the following steps when performing provider authentication (facebook, github, etc.):

 1. navigate from the client site to the API
 1. navigate from the API to the provider